 Does it appear that your dog is inhaling his or her food without chewing it first?
 Does he or she eat as if they've been starving and haven’t eaten in days?
-This is more common that you may think, but it isn’t healthy and should be stopped.
-There are many ideas you can try, but first, let’s understand why this happens.
+This is more common than you may think, but it isn’t healthy and should be stopped.
+There are many ideas you can try.
+But, first, let’s understand why this happens.

 The main symptom of bloat in dogs is unsuccessful vomiting.
 Your dog attempts to vomit but nothing comes up except maybe some mucous and/or foam.
 Among other symptoms, they won’t be acting like their usual self, may be anxious and appear in pain.

 Bloat is extremely serious and can cause death in a very short time (less than an hour).
 Immediate emergency medical treatment is necessary.